jrandj/redhat/README.md

     * The *subscription-manager* command can be used to link a Red Hat subscription to a system.

     * The *dnf* command is the front-end to *rpm* and is the preferred tool for package management.
 The *yum* command has been superseded by *dnf* in RHEL 8.
 It requires that the system has access to a software repository.
-The primary benefit of *dnf* is that it automatically resolves dependencies by downloading and installaing any additional required packages.
+The primary benefit of *dnf* is that it automatically resolves dependencies by downloading and installing any additional required packages.

     * To list enabled and disabled repositories:
         ```shell